-I hold the chair of White Family Assistant Professor of economics and international studies at Boston College.
-My research interests are on the intersection of economic growth & technical change, international trade, and economic history.
+I am a Research Economist based at the Research and Statistics department of the Federal Reserve Bank of New York.
+My research interests lie in the areas of economic growth & technical change, international trade, and economic history.

-Prior to Harvard, I obtained a PhD degree at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), where I worked on a number of applications of machine learning techniques in neuroimaging and cognitive neuroscience.
+I completed a PhD degree at the Harvard economics department in 2017.
+Prior to that, I obtained a PhD degree at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), where I worked on a number of applications of machine learning techniques in neuroimaging and cognitive neuroscience.
 I received MSc and BSc degrees from the University of Tehran, Iran.

 A new draft of our paper "The Quality of US Imports and the Consumption Gains from Globalization" is now available.